DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is an app for family Android devices that empowers non-technical families to build and program interactive experiences together in a 3D virtual world shared over the WiFi.
+OnexOS is an OS for Raspberry Pi 4s plugged into the family telly that empowers non-technical families to build and program interactive experiences together in a 3D virtual world.

 ### Build what?